pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 If we go back far enough, say three or four hundred years ago, scholarly communication didn't happen in the sort of static, dissemination-oriented way that it does now.
-People wrote letters to each other, sharing their progress in understanding openly.
+People wrote letters to each other, sharing their progress in understanding openly, including hunches, questions, impressions---the whole gamut.
 It was a collective effort to gain a greater understanding of the world, one which was empirical and not based on dogma.
 It united people across languages, cultures, nationalities, and backgrounds.
 It was only later that, for motivations which I think were at odds to the original intent and mostly based on the economical limitations of print, these letters were editorialized, and the scholarly article was born.
 Eventually researchers submitted articles to the journals directly, and started using publication to establish scientific priority.
 You may think that this was a natural evolution, but I think we lost something in the transition to more 'modern' scholarly communication.
 I am reminded of a quote that I've [shared before][research cases]:

 <figure class="bq grab" lang="en-GB">